pingcap/docs/tidb-cloud/terraform/terraform-overview.md

 As a fully managed service of TiDB, TiDB Cloud can automate database maintenance operations.
 With the [TiDB Cloud API](https://docs.pingcap.com/tidbcloud/api/v1beta), you can programmatically handle operations such as deployment, scaling, and restore.

 If you are looking for a simplified way to automate resource provisioning and your infrastructure workflow.
-You can try out our [TiDB Cloud Terraform provider](https://registry.terraform.io/providers/tidbcloud/tidbcloud), which provides you with the following capabilities:
+You can try out our [TiDB Cloud Terraform Provider](https://registry.terraform.io/providers/tidbcloud/tidbcloud), which provides you with the following capabilities:

 - Get your project information.
-- Get cluster specification information, like supported cloud_provider, region, node size and so on.
+- Get cluster specification information, such as supported cloud provider, region and node size.
 - Manage your TiDB cluster, including creating, scaling, pausing and resuming a cluster.
-- Create and delete the backup for your cluster.
+- Create and delete a backup for your cluster.
-- Create the restore task for your cluster.
+- Create a restore task for your cluster.

 ## Requirements